Belgrano III Base: Description

 The initial facilities at Belgrano III were composed of nine mobile modules coupled together and mounted on continuous tracks.
 They were constructed of plastic material, which provided structural strength and thermal insulation at the same time, necessary features to withstand the rigorous winds and freezing temperatures prevailing in the area.
 In addition the base had a cubicle mounted on skis.
 These facilities were assigned to staff accommodation, communications station, infirmary, meteorological station, kitchen, bathroom and power plant.

 A freezing chamber was built in the ice, and some deposits were installed directly on the ground.

 Scientific activities

-Besides the usual equipment and facility maintenance duties, personnel at Belgrano III carried out various scientific projects regarding meteorology, geomagnetism and topographic surveys on the area.
+Besides the usual equipment and facility maintenance duties, personnel at Belgrano III carried out various scientific projects regarding meteorology, geomagnetism and topographic surveys of the area.